Book of Idols: Reliability

 Ibn al-Kalbi's Book of Idols is considered unreliable as a source about pre-Islamic Arabian religion by some scholars.
 Islamic traditions about an idolatrous past came to first be seriously studied by Gerald Hawting, in his book The Idea of Idolatry and the Emergence of Islam (1999).
 For Hawting, accusations of idolatry against the pre-Islamic Arabian past were absent from the Quran and depend on later Islamic sources.
 According to Hawting, accusations of idolatry were common rhetorical weapons against other monotheistic competitors.
 Due to this phenomenon, the Quranic mushrikun were transformed, after a long period of oral transmission and development in tradition, into polytheistic idol worshippers.
 Therefore, for historians like Hawting, depictions of pre-Islamic Arabian religion like that in Ibn al-Kalbi's Book of Idols are not reliable representations of the past.
 Furthermore, as opposed to it being a collection of Arabian traditions about Arabian religion, it is better understood as "a collection of characteristic monotheistic traditions and ideas adapted to reflect Muslim concepts and concerns".
 Hawting believes that some of the names of gods in tradition may be historical, but that such names may have been deduced from the theophoric names of contemporary Arabs.
 Islamic traditions about these gods, in turn, reflect later elaboration and speculation built on top of deductions of the existence of such gods from such theophoric names.

-Likewise, Christian J. Robin and Jérémie Schiettecatte commented that the genealogical origins of an ultimate ancestor named Sheba in the Book of Idols, stated to be the third descendant of Qahtan (the mythical ancestor of the Southern Arabs), was a later, speculative reconstruction deduced from vague memories of geographical proximities and political alliances.
+The genealogies of the Book of Idols are, broadly, unreliable and do not correlate with epigraphic evidence, with possible isolated exceptions.
+Likewise, Christian J. Robin and Jérémie Schiettecatte found that the genealogical origins of an ultimate ancestor named Sheba in the Book of Idols, stated to be the third descendant of Qahtan (the mythical ancestor of the Southern Arabs), was a later, speculative reconstruction deduced from vague memories of geographical proximities and political alliances.
+Already, the inaccuracy of Ibn al-Kalbi's genealogical information was criticized in the 9th century, in the Antiquities of South Arabia by Al-Hamdani.